 |91 or more||2.0|

-In order to maintain measurable progress toward the completion of their degrees, students must successfully complete 67 percent of all University of Alabama credit hours attempted.
+In order to maintain measurable progress toward the completion of their degrees, students must successfully complete 67 percent of all credit hours attempted.
 (Hours attempted include repeated courses, dropped courses, withdrawals, and incomplete courses.)

 The maximum timeframe for the completion of an undergraduate degree program is defined as no more than 150 percent of the normal timeframe required to complete the degree program.
 Coursework that transfers into a degree program will adjust the timeframe accordingly.